Noticed your pee looking milky, murky, or a little cloudy lately? When you are pregnant, even a small change can set off alarm bells.

 Better Safe Than Sorry

-Many moms hesitate to call the doctor because they do not want to “bother” them or feel silly if it turns out to be nothing.
-Do not fall into that trap.
-You are responsible for two lives now, and peace of mind is worth the phone call.
+Plenty of moms hold off on calling because they do not want to “bother” anyone or feel silly if it turns out to be nothing.
+Skip that worry.
+You are caring for two now, and peace of mind is worth one phone call.

-If the cloudiness is accompanied by pain, blood, fever, or sudden swelling, treat it as urgent.
-If you feel fine otherwise, drink some water and monitor it for 24 hours.
+If you feel fine otherwise, drink some water and keep an eye on it for about 24 hours.

 Cloudy Urine During Pregnancy FAQs